Glasgow-ICG/open-optical-gating/jt_notes.md

 **Architectural considerations**

-RPi camera object, remote camera via message-passing
+- RPi camera object, remote camera via message-passing

-Separate analyzer object
+- Separate analyzer object

-Settings object [who owns?]
+- Settings object [who owns?]

-Pins
+- Pins

-Status reporting via messages
+- Status reporting via messages

-Stages [currently they interact with stages in pog_state() and analyze() (!)]
+- Stages [currently they interact with stages in pog_state() and analyze() (!)]

-Emulation
+- Emulation

+**Chas writes**

+My general rule of thumb for the different log levels is:

+- trace for 'stuff that I may need to see but is impossibly to print cleanly,' e.g. large arrays that would just fill up my terminal
+- debug for 'stuff I will want to print out if something breaks`
+- info for 'expected breaks with no consequences`, in the sense that the code is working (so it's a success) but whats working is that something isn't working (so not a success), e.g. logger.info('No object found but I can carry on find so this is just info.')
+- success for 'this worked and most users will want to know about it', these are sort of things that non-devs will want to know, e.g. 'i connected to the stages fine'
+- warning for 'expected breaks with possible consequences', so like info except this could cause bad results or a later failure
+- error for unexpected breaks, so when something the user requests happen can't, e.g. the user says move the stage but the code can't
+- critical for failure, e.g. the user says 'get me a stage controller' and the code can't - this will break all future requests to do with the stage so it is critical and not just an error.